B3N14M1N/DroneFleet/README.md

 - Registry pattern: `DroneCreationRegistry` acts as a mapping/registry of available creators keyed by type; it centralizes creator discovery and supports extension.
 - Dependency Injection (DI) style: The project favors programming to interfaces and passing concrete implementations into consumers (via constructors or service wiring in `Program.cs`), which is consistent with DI principles even if a DI container isn't used.
 - Strategy/Capability pattern (interface-based): By modeling capabilities as interfaces (e.g., `IPhotoCapture`, `ICargoCarrier`), the code uses a strategy-like approach where behavior can be swapped or tested independently.
-- Command-like handlers: `MenuHandlers` and `CapabilityHandlers` organize user actions into discrete handler methods, which keeps the UI command flow modular and testable.
+- Command-like handlers: `MenuHandlers` and service capability handlers organize user actions into discrete methods, keeping the UI command flow modular and testable.

 Note: The project deliberately keeps patterns minimal and explicit to demonstrate understanding rather than relying on heavy frameworks.